Tipser/slate/source/includes/_tipser-elements-analytics.md

 _Quick links to object structures: [ProductLegacy](#productlegacy-structure)_

 ### View cart - with purchase intent
-When viewing the cart, and getting payment in view.
+When cart appears in the viewport, and getting payment in view.

 `detail` object structure